 Aircraft Accident Investigation Commission, 2019

-Even in a nation like Nepal, which houses Lukla Airport, STOLport (a Short Take off and Landing Airport) which is dubbed to be the most dangerous in the world, no fatal crashed have been observed for over six years.
+Even in a nation like Nepal, which houses Lukla Airport, STOLport (a Short Take off and Landing Airport) which is dubbed to be the most dangerous in the world, no fatal crashes have been observed for over six years.

 Conclusion

-Wright Brothers’ first flight led us to the marvels of the Jet Age and soon private aircraft that one could park is the garage of our own houses might become the norm.
+Wright Brothers’ first flight led us to the marvels of the Jet Age and soon private aircraft that one could park in the garage of our own houses might become the norm.
 The future of aviation, however, is poised on the cusp of space exploration and advanced aeronautics.
-It promises to continue the legacy of the myths og Garuda, of Icarus to travel beyond the Earth and reach for, quite possibly, other planets.
+It promises to continue the legacy of the myths of Garuda, of Icarus to travel beyond the Earth and reach for, quite possibly, other planets.